MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/02-mitigate-threats-defender-for-endpoint.md

+---
+lab:
+  title: Module 2 Demo - Mitigate Attacks with Microsoft Defender for Endpoint
+  description: In this task, you will run two simulated attack to explore the capabilities of Microsoft Defender for Endpoint.
+  duration: 34 minutes
+  level: 200
+  islab: true
+  primarytopics:
+    - Microsoft Defender
+    - Microsoft Defender for Endpoint
+---

 # Module 2 Demo - Mitigate Attacks with Microsoft Defender for Endpoint

 **Note** Successful completion of this demo depends on completing all of the steps in the  [Pre-requisites document](00-prerequisites.md).